 But any fiber can be treated to increase stain resistance.
 Ask whether a particular carpet is topically treated (only the visible tips of the fiber are treated) or if the whole fiber has been treated.
 Topical treatments tend to wear off much more quickly.

-Softness & comfort
+Softness & Comfort

 Especially for bedrooms or other areas where tenants are likely to be barefoot, the softness of the carpet is important.
 Although high-twist, high-density carpet is extremely durable, it’s not very comfortable to walk on.

-Choosing a pad
+Choosing a Carpet Pad

 The other major buying decision is the type of padding.
 The pad doesn’t just make the carpet comfortable, though.
 It’s actually your carpet’s foundation, so you’ll want to pay just as much attention to what pad you choose.